aiidateam/aiida-core/docs/source/install/prerequisites.rst

 The guide for Ubuntu above can generally be followed, but there are a few things to note:

 #.
+It may be neccessary to install and start the `Windows native RabbitMQ <https://www.rabbitmq.com/install-windows.html>`_.

+#.
 Linux services under WSL are not started automatically.
    To start the PostgreSQL and RabbitMQ-server services, type the command below in the terminal::